markgw/pimlico/docs/setup_guide.rst

 Doing something: tokenization
 -----------------------------
-Now, at last, we get to some actual linguistic processing, albeit somewhat uninteresting.
+Now, some actual linguistic processing, albeit somewhat uninteresting.
 Many NLP tools assume that their input has been divided into sentences and tokenized.
 The OpenNLP-based tokenization module does both of these things at once, calling OpenNLP tools.